 |

-question about “what is the best telescope to use!"
-Some say (quite reasonably, I think!) that
+to the question about “what is the best telescope to use!"
+Some say (quite reasonably, I think!)

-the best equipment is that which you are going to use most often, rather than
+that the best equipment is that which you are going to use most often, rather

-sitting there gathering dust…& this means it depends upon who you are,
+than sitting there gathering dust…& this means it depends upon who you

 effort etc that you might want to put into this activity… “Circumstances” always involves money as